lightbend/config/HOCON.md

 constraining.
 Implementations only have to track order for duplicate instances of the same field (i.e. merges).

+Implementations must set both `a` and `b` to the same value in this case, however.
+In practice this means that all substitutions must be memoized (resolved once, with the result retained).
+Memoization should be keyed by the substitution "instance" (the specific occurrence of the `${}` expression) rather than by the path inside the `${}` expression, because substitutions may be resolved differently depending on their position in the file.

 ### Includes

 #### Include syntax